adopt-liveview/adopt-liveview/priv/pages/2025/11-30-v2-mounts-and-assigns-en_US.md

 end
 ```

 The way we render assigns in a LiveView is by using `{something}`.
 The documentation calls these tags while I personally prefer to call it interpolation.
-Furthermore, to access the assign called `name` just use the shortcut `@name`.
-Another way we render assigns in a LiveView is by using `<%= %>` but you should prefer the shortcut `{}` whenever possible.
+Furthermore, to access the assign called `name`, just use the shortcut `@name`.
+Another way we render assigns in a LiveView is by using `<%= %>`, but you should prefer the shortcut `{}` whenever possible.
 We will see cases where `<%= %>` syntax is needed in the future.
-Old LiveView projects used `<%= %>` before `{}` was introduced but upgrading LiveView should convert most of them to the new syntax using the formatter.
+Old LiveView projects used `<%= %>` before `{}` was introduced, but upgrading LiveView should convert most of them to the new syntax using the formatter.

 Behind the scenes, inside a render function using `@name` is exactly the same as `assigns.name`.
 Remember that I said that the only argument of a render function was necessarily called `assigns`?
 See what happens if I rename it to any other name such as `def render(variables) do`: